KeltonMVP/rules/docs/index.en.md

 Examples of punishable language:

-- suck my dick, fmm, cocksucker, fuck you etc.
+- suck my dick, fmm, cocksucker, fuck you, piss on your mother, piss on your family, piss in your mouth, your bitch mom etc.
 - different inventions to modify cursing like: di_ck, fememe, fuc y0u etc.
 - censored insults or censored vulgar language used in an exagerated manner.